 Martine and Stephen have taught at Gaia House since 1986.
 They live in southwest France, and conduct seminars and retreats worldwide.

 Martine Batchelor lived as a Sŏn nun in Korea for ten years.
 She is the author of Meditation for Life, The Path of Compassion, Women in Korean Zen and Let Go.
 Her most recent book is The Spirit of the Buddha.

 Stephen Batchelor is a writer, teacher and artist.
 He trained as Sŏn monk in Korea for four years.
 He is the author of Buddhism without Beliefs, After Buddhism and, most recently, Secular Buddhism.
 He is a co-founder of Bodhi College.

 What is this?
-Ancient question for modern minds was published on 15 May 2019 and is available from your local bookshop and library suppliers, as well as on Amazon, Book Depository and elsewhere.
+Ancient question for modern minds is available from your local bookshop and library suppliers, as well as on Amazon, Book Depository and elsewhere.
 Trade orders should be sent to Ingrams.

 Individual copies can be bought in paperback, Kindle, PDF and ePub formats through the Tuwhiri online store.
 Small quantities of the paperback are available at a discount for reading group and course use through our online store.

 Martine and Stephen Batchelor have generously waived royalty payments for What is This?
 All proceeds from the book will go to The Tuwhiri Project.

 The AOTEAROA NEW ZEALAND LAUNCH